 The Bureau of Land Management's National Landscape Conservation System (National Conservation Lands) includes more than 26 million acres of public lands.
 These natural landscapes are managed to ensure their conservation, protection, and, if needed, restoration for the long-term benefit of surrounding communities.
 Created in 2000, the Conservation System within California includes 174 units and almost 5 million acres of federally designated lands including:

 Wilderness Study Areas

 In 2011 the Bureau of Land Management released a 15-Year Strategy to guide management efforts within National Conservation Lands.

 National Monuments are special public lands designated by Presidential or Congressional proclamation to protect landscapes, historic landmarks, historic and prehistoric structures, or other objects of historic or scientific interest.
 While only Congress can designate a National Park or wilderness area, Congress gave the President authority (through the Antiquities Act of 1906) to designate National Monuments.
 The law’s purpose is to protect “objects of historic or scientific interest.”
 President Theodore Roosevelt used this authority to protect the Grand Canyon.
 Nearly every President since then has created National Monuments.

 The Bureau of Land Management administers fifteen national monuments in eight western states.
-California BLM manages three national monuments:
+California BLM manages five national monuments:

 California Coastal National Monument